REXULTI is a prescription medicine used:

 - have or have had a low white blood cell count

 - are pregnant or plan to become pregnant.
 REXULTI may harm your unborn baby.
 Taking REXULTI during your third trimester of pregnancy may cause your baby to have abnormal muscle movements or withdrawal symptoms after birth.
+Talk to your healthcare provider about the risk to your unborn baby if you take REXULTI during pregnancy.

 - Tell your healthcare provider if you become pregnant or think you are pregnant during treatment with REXULTI.